kevinfarrugia/react-recipes/recipes/inserting-components.md

 And as it turns out, it's refreshingly easy to do it!

+## How to add a React component to your app

 ## Mounting the component

 Any React component will need a DOM element to claim as its own, where it can do its thing: